 Kimberly Godwin Clark holds the USDF Bronze and Silver Medals she earned on a Thoroughbred she trained from green broke to Prix.
 St. George.
 Clark currently competes Thoroughbreds at the National Level in both Dressage and Show Jumping.
 Her work with retired racers has produced successful horses like 4* Eventer Houdini (registered name, Rocky Times) and Breeder’s Bridge to High Performance Winner Constant Star among many other prospects that have gone on to successful careers in Eventing, Dressage, Hunters, Jumpers and Pleasure horses.
 Kimberly has also written and published the book “New Track, New Life” which describes in detail the life of the horse at the track and then how to successfully transition them to new disciplines.
 She is the executive director of Thoroughbred Placement Resources, Inc. a 501(c)(3) dedicated to the retraining and rehabilitation of ex-racehorses.

-An accomplished show rider, Beth has successfully competed in the hunter and jumper classes for many years on the National and Local show circuits in Virginia, Maryland, Pennsylvania, the Carolinas and Florida.
+For experience in the Hunter ring, Minerva spent the 2023 summer in Middleburg, VA with Beth Destanley, an accomplished show rider.
+Beth has successfully competed in the hunter and jumper classes for many years on the National and Local show circuits in Virginia, Maryland, Pennsylvania, the Carolinas and Florida.
 Beth has won the Virginia Field Hunter Championships enough times to retire the trophy, and has won the title “Champion of Champions” in the North American Field Hunter Championships.
 Beth is also an experienced former amateur jockey and race horse trainer.
 She has ridden and won the Ladies Timber Race Championship races in the Virginia Point-to-Point circuit with her famous horses Duke Kahana Moku and Bird on a Swing.
 She has also trained horses to win the Foxhunter’s Timber Race Championship, the Owner-Rider Timber Race Championship and the Novice Rider Flat Races Championship.
 Training the Thoroughbreds for a new career after racing is a specialty.
 Beth is the third generation in her family’s involvement with racing, following her grandfather who trained and rode Thoroughbreds, and her mother a nationally recognized show rider and one of the first licensed female jockeys in the USA.

 She can be adopted for $15,000.
 You would have full ownership.
 If you are interested in meeting Minerva, please contact me at firstname.lastname@example.org.
 She is at Leighton Farm in Upper Marlboro, MD and available to a qualified home.